 As with many of the viral skin-care trends on TikTok, skin flooding is “a catchy hashtag for skin-care habits that many people may already do at home,” says New York dermatologist Elaine Kung, MD.
-She notes that it’s adjacent to the slugging trend, which employs a thicker ointment to lock in moisture rather than a cream.
+She notes that it’s adjacent to the slugging trend, which employs a thicker ointment to lock in moisture.

 “Skin flooding involves layering your moisturizing products in a particular order to provide deeper hydration,” explains aesthetician and CEO of Renée Rouleau Skin Care, Renée Rouleau.
 “By layering products from thin, water-based products to thicker products with more oil, the hydration will seep into the skin most effectively.”